The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying for a simple reason.

 Yeah.

-Think she could follow in his steps in terms of cleaning things up.
+Think she could follow in his steps in terms of cleaning things up?

-Look, I the the the the thing that we have to do here, though, Dave, you know, I I appreciate that people want to comment on the relative ignorance, uh whatever else of of uh of uh the the uh uh uh speaker to be, uh Nancy Pelosi, but we actually what we need to do is encourage her.
+Look, the thing that we have to do here, though, Dave, I appreciate that people want to comment on the relative ignorance, whatever else of the speaker-to-be, Nancy Pelosi.

-Uh and I'm I'm thinking of changing my taxes.
+And I'm thinking of changing my tactics.

-Maybe she knows more than they do.
+Maybe she knows more than they do, whatever.

-Um we need to encourage her.
+We need to encourage her.

-And the more that we make fun of her and intimidate her, the less that she might be inclined to um continue to speak out.
+And the more that we make fun of her and intimidate her, the less that she might be inclined to continue to speak out.

 Speaking of speaking out, one more soundbite here from Howard Dean from George Stephanopoulos.